wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 You can find log messages related to egress in the Storage logs.

 To output most information for troubleshooting, you can temporarily set the the log level to **Trace**.
+For instructions on logging configuration, see [Message logging configuration](xref:LoggingConfiguration).

 ### Periodic egress debugging

-In order to troubleshoot problems between Edge Data Store and the destination, you should enable debugging.
+In order to troubleshoot problems between Edge Data Store and the destination, you should enable debugging in [Data egress configuration](xref:egress).

-- Set an appropriate value for the *DebugExpiration* property in an egress configuration.

 Debugging for that destination will be enabled, and HTTP request and response content will be stored to disk for review.
 The property represents the date and time when debugging should no longer be enabled.
 You can also disable debugging if you set the value to *null*.

 Examples of valid strings representing date and time: